priyanshuprasad22/user_crud/README.md

     npm install
 4. Set up environment variables:
     ```bash
-    Create a .env file in the root directory and add PORT number 3000 and MONGO URI and JWT SECRET KEY and Base root config.
+    Create a .env file in the root directory and add PORT number 3000 and MONGO URI and JWT SECRET KEY.
 5. Start the server:
    ```bash
    npm start